 Everything we know about Seasons in Diablo 4 — including the new Battle Pass system

-Diablo 4 will be have a seasonal content rotation similar to Diablo 3’s — but in a significantly expanded form.
-Each Diablo 4 Season will be a substantial content update, including a new seasonal quest chain and story content as well as quality of life changes, balance updates, new Legendary items, and a new Season’s Journey.
+Diablo 4 will be have a seasonal content rotation similar to Diablo 3’s, and the game’s first Season I now live, so you can jump right into Season of the Malignant!
+Each Diablo 4 Season is a substantial content update, including a new seasonal quest chain and story content as well as quality of life changes, balance updates, new Legendary items, and a new Season’s Journey.

 But Diablo 4’s Seasons will also include a Battle Pass system.
 This includes a rewards track that’s tied to the Season’s Journey with a free tier and two different paid tiers — and a lot of players are pretty anxious about the game’s monetization, particularly after the launch of the microtransaction-heavy Diablo Immortal.

 Fortunately, I think Diablo 4 is hitting a good stride with its Seasonal system.
 It’s taking everything good about Diablo 3 Seasons, with the regular addition of fun new mechanics and a Season’s Journey to play through.
 But on top of that it adds significant new story quest and features — as well as that Battle Pass.
 The Battle Pass will offer you the ability to unlock buffs as you level, but every gameplay boost on the Battle pass is on the free rewards track — paying for the Battle Pass only gives you access to cosmetic items.
 There’s no pay to win here, because spending real money can only buy cosmetics.

 So let’s take a look at just what Seasons will be like in Diablo 4.

 What are Seasons in Diablo 4?